jnyfah/jnyfah.github.io/_posts/casting.md

       }
       ```

-    In the example above, a MyDerived pointer is converted into a MyBase pointer using a dynamic cast.
-Also note that dyanmic_cast only works with polymorhic class types and is evaluated at run time which makes it slower than static_cast.
+    In the example above, MyDerived pointer is converted into a MyBase pointer using a dynamic cast.

+    Also note that dynamic_cast only works with polymorphic class types and is evaluated at run time which makes it slower than static_cast.

     3. __Reinterpret Cast :__
           ```c++
             reinterpret<new_type> (expression)
           ```
       Used to convert a pointer of some data type into a pointer of another datatype, I would say to do unsafe conversions of pointer types to and from integer and other pointer types.
-Use this only if we know what we are doing and we understand the aliasing issues (i have never used it before)
+Use this only if we know what we are doing and we understand the aliasing issues (i have never tried to use it before 😬)
        ```c++
       int *ptr = new int (20)
       char *ch = reinterpret_cast<char*>(ptr)